4th South Midland Brigade, Royal Field Artillery: Western Front

 On 19 July the brigade entrained for Thièvres in the Somme sector, where HQ was stablished at Authie and the batteries dug positions in Hébuterne Wood.
 1/4th Warwickshire Bty registered its guns, but 1/5th Bty was ordered to remain silent, only opening fire on 8 August.
 The usual targets were German trenches and Minenwerfer positions around Gommecourt Wood and Serre, and Hébuterne Wood was frequently shelled in return.
 This routine continued until 24 November when 1/4th Bty was relieved by 1/10th London (H) Bty and went to rest.
 Early on 26 November 48th (SM) Divisional Artillery (DA) supported a trench raid carried out by 6th Battalion, Gloucestershire Regiment.
 1/10th London Bty left on 4 December when 1/4th Warwickshire Bty returned to the line.
-The well-emplaced German minenwerfers were proving troublesome, and while the rest of the battery worked on reserve positions at Foncquevillers, one 'roving' gun of 1/5th Bty was placed near the Sailly–Foncquevillers road from 11 to 26 December to 'snipe' at a minenwerfer positioned north of Gommecourt Wood.West, pp. 55–78.
+The well-emplaced German minenwerfers were proving troublesome, and while the rest of the battery worked on reserve positions at Foncquevillers, one 'roving' gun of 1/5th Bty was placed near the Sailly–Foncquevillers road from 11 to 26 December to 'snipe' at a minenwerfer positioned north of Gommecourt Wood.

 On 6 January 1916 the brigade received modern 4.5-inch howitzers in place of its old 5-inch weapons, and on 7 February it was joined by D (H) Bty from CXXVI Bde of 37th Division, a 'Kitchener's Army' unit, which brought the brigade up to a strength of three batteries.
 It moved into 48th (SM) DA's area on 2 March when the brigade shuffled its gun positions.
 The trench routine continued, with occasional raids on both sides.
-At one point active German anti-aircraft guns were driven off by 1/4th Bty.Frederick, p.
-550.
+At one point active German anti-aircraft guns were driven off by 1/4th Bty.

 Reorganisation

 Between 6 and 11 May 48th (SM) Division was relieved in the line by 56th (1/1st London) Division and 1/IV SM (H) Bde went to Saint-Léger for rest and reorganisation.
 On 15 May the brigade ammunition columns were aboilished and merged into the Divisional Ammunition Column (DAC).
-Then on 18 May the brigade was numbered as CCXLIII (243rd) Brigade and at the same time all its batteries were posted to the other brigades of 48th (SM) DA:Frederick, p.
-692.
+Then on 18 May the brigade was numbered as CCXLIII (243rd) Brigade and at the same time all its batteries were posted to the other brigades of 48th (SM) DA: